Parole Violations and Violation Hearings

 - Getting arrested for a new offense;

-- Failing to maintain status as a student, or complete an educational program successfully.
+- Failing to maintain status as a student, or complete an educational program successfully; and

-James S. Friedman represents parolees charged with violations at all phases of the hearing process.
+We represent parolees charged with violations at all phases of the hearing process.
 People may violate parole unknowingly, or because of an unforeseen change in personal circumstances.
-Mr. Friedman investigates the charges diligently with an eye toward identifying any defenses that may be asserted on the parolee's behalf, and assists clients in presenting the reason for the violation to the authorities reviewing the matter in the most favorable light possible.
-As with all cases, he seeks to obtain the best possible outcome under the circumstances.Contact a New Jersey Criminal Defense Attorney with Experience Representing Clients in Parole Violation Matters
+We investigate the charges diligently with an eye toward identifying any defenses that may be asserted on the parolee's behalf, and assist clients in presenting the reason for the violation to the authorities reviewing the matter in the most favorable light possible.
+As with all cases, we seek to obtain the best possible outcome under the circumstances.Contact a New Jersey Parole Violation Lawyer with Experience Representing Clients in Parole Violation Matters

-If you have been charged with a parole violation, contact an experienced criminal lawyer to discuss your options.
-Call James S. Friedman at 800-361-6554 (toll free) or online to discuss your case and your options.
+If you have been charged with a parole violation, contact us at 800-361-6554 (toll free) or online to discuss your case and your options.